Stuart Christie: Back in Britain

 After his release and upon his return to London, Christie resumed his activism in the British anarchist movement.
 He re-formed the Anarchist Black Cross and, with Albert Meltzer, the Black Flag newspaper and magazine, and he was acquitted of involvement with the Angry Brigade.
-In 1972 he and his wife founded Cienfuegos Press, which he named after Camilo Cienfuegos, the Cuban revolionary.
+In 1972 he and his wife founded Cienfuegos Press, which he named after Camilo Cienfuegos, the Cuban revolutionary.
 For a number of years afterwards, he operated the press from Sanday, Orkney, where he also edited and published a local Orcadian newspaper, The Free-Winged Eagle.

 Christie edited the Cienfuegos Anarchist Review (c.
 1977–1982), Refract Publications (1982), The Meltzer Press (1996), Christiebooks/Christiebooks.com/Read 'N' Noir and The Hastings Trawler, a monthly magazine that ran from 2005 to 2006.
 His The Christie File was published by the Cienfuegos Press in 1980.
 He had various writing and journalistic jobs including as editor of an unauthorised British edition of Pravda and Argumenty i Fakty (Arguments and Facts International) in the late years of the Soviet Union and the early years of the Russian Federation.